Apple says it never ‘recycles’ old devices if they can still be used. Its lawsuit against a Canadian recycler suggests otherwise.

 Rosenstock also wouldn’t say what criteria Apple uses to determine whether an Apple device gets sent to a new user or ends up shredded or disassembled.

-But making new consumer electronics products is still harmful to the environment.
+But making new consumer electronics products is harmful to the environment.
 Smartphone production consumed 968 terawatt hours of energy from 2007 to 2016, according to a Greenpeace report.
 That’s about as much energy as India’s 1.35 billion people consume in an entire year.
-Devices like phones also require the mining of rare earth minerals, which have been tied to human rights abuses and can have ripple effects on the environment when the material pollutes groundwater and other resources.
+Devices like phones also require the mining of rare-earth minerals, which have been tied to human rights abuses and can have ripple effects on the environment when the material pollutes groundwater and other resources.

-Recycling old electronics devices may be better for the environment than throwing them into a landfill, but experts in electronics recycling say very few parts actually get reused in new devices.
+Recycling old electronics devices may be better for the environment than throwing them into a landfill, but experts in electronics recycling say very few parts get reused in new devices.
 Rosenstock won’t say how much of a recycled iPhone gets reused.

 Cook and others say Apple does not do a good job of ensuring its devices are used as long as possible.
-That starts with how the phones are designed to begin with.
+That starts with how the phones are designed.
 Memory and batteries are glued into phones, making them inaccessible to owners, and the phones offer no upgrade capabilities, forcing many consumers to buy new phones earlier than they would normally want.

-Apple could make it easy to replace batteries, memory, broken screens and other components, just as other manufacturers already do.
+Apple could make it easy to replace batteries, memory, broken screens and other components, just as other manufacturers do.
 A company called Fairphone, for instance, allows its customers to upgrade components.
 When a better camera is released, customers can simply swap out the old one.

-Apple uncovered the 100,000 devices were allegedly still in use because it detected that they were reconnected to cellular networks, according to its lawsuit against GEEP.
+Apple uncovered that the 100,000 devices were allegedly still in use because it detected that they were reconnected to cellular networks, according to its lawsuit against GEEP.

 GEEP employees allegedly went to great lengths to avoid shredding Apple devices, moving them into a part of the warehouse that avoided cameras and falsifying records to cover up the alleged theft, according to court filings.
 Many of the devices were eventually sent to China, the lawsuit says.